 You may reverse the bellows while pushing a button simply by tipping in the opposite direction.

-Touch the "i" icon to show the settings where you may adjust the tilt sensitivity, push/pull tilt direction, and right-side chromatic row configuration.
+Touch the "i" icon to show the settings where you may adjust the transposition, tilt sensitivity, push/pull tilt direction, and right-side chromatic row configuration.

 Up to five buttons may be pressed at the same time to play chords.